Spellbinding adventure from Canada’s most beloved modern-day explorer.

 Tales of things that “go bump in the night” are part of the folklore of the wilderness, told and retold around countless campfires down through the ages.
 Most seldom seem very tangible.
 Sasquatch, windigos, and other legends are easily dismissed by skeptics.
 But what happened at Traverspine a hundred years ago was different.
 The eye-witness accounts were detailed, and those who reported them included no less than three medical doctors and a wildlife biologist.

 Something really did emerge from the wilderness to haunt the little settlement of Traverspine.
 Adam Shoalts, decorated modern day explorer and an expert on wilderness folklore, picks up the trail from a century ago and sets off into the Labrador wild to investigate the tale.
 It is a spine-tingling adventure, straight from a land steeped in legends and lore, where Vikings wandered a thousand years ago and wolves and bears still roam free.

 In delving into the dark corners of Canada’s wild, The Whisper on the Night Wind combines folklore, history, and adventure into a fascinating saga of exploration.

-Adam Shoalts is a historian, archaeologist, geographer, and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society.
+ADAM SHOALTS is a historian, archaeologist, geographer, and Westaway Explorer-in-Residence at the Royal Canadian Geographical Society.
 Shoalts holds a PhD from McMaster University where his research examined the influence Indigenous oral traditions had on fur traders in the subarctic and Pacific Northwest.
-He is also the author of Alone Against the North, A History of Canada in Ten Maps, and Beyond the Trees, all of them national bestsellers.
+He is also the author of the national bestsellers Alone Against the North, A History of Canada in Ten Maps, Beyond the Trees, and The Whisper on the Night Wind.
 He enjoys long walks in the woods.
 Follow his adventures on Facebook and Instagram.